-- Restart the engine and allow it to idle for 5 minutes. - 6.
-Turn off the ignition and remove the spark plugs.
-Use an aerosol-type fogging solution and spray a sufficient amount of oil into each cylinder.
+- 5. Restart the engine and allow it to idle for 5 minutes. - 6.
+Turn off the ignition.
+If fogging the engine is required for extended storage, remove the spark plugs.
+Use an aerosol-type fogging solution and spray a sufficient amount of oil into each cylinder spark plug hole.
 (Follow the instructions for the storage oil used.)
 Turn the crankshaft several revolutions by hand to spread the oil evenly throughout the cylinders.
+Install the spark plugs and connect the spark plug wires.